 At each examination, an 8-12 hour fasting blood sample was draw from each participant, followed by a 75g oral glucose tolerance test (OGTT) with a 30 minute and 2 hour blood draw.
 All blood samples were processed and frozen at -70°C. Alanine aminotransferase (ALT) was measured using standard laboratory procedures.
-Cholesterol, HDL, and triglycerides (TG) were measured using Roche Modular's enzymatic colometric tests (Mississauga, ON).
+Cholesterol, HDL, and triglycerides (TG) were measured using Roche Modular's enzymatic coloimetric tests (Mississauga, ON).
 Both specific insulin and glucose were derived from the OGTT at fasting, 30 minute, and 2 hour time points.
 Specific insulin was measured using the Elecsys 1010 (Roche Diagnostics, Basel, Switzerland) immunoassay analyzer and electrochemiluminescence immunoassay.
 This assay shows 0.05% cross-reactivity to intact human pro-insulin and the Des 31,32 circulating split form (Linco Res.
 Inc), and has a CV of 9.3%.
 Glucose was determined using an enzymatic hexokinase (Roche Modular, Roche Diagnostics) with a detection range of 0.11 (2 mg/dL) to 41.6 mmol/L. The inter-assay %CV is <1.1% and intra-assay %CV is < 1.9%.
-All assays were performed at the Banting and Best Diabetes Centre Core Lab at the University of Toronto.
+All assays were performed at the Banting and Best Diabetes Centre Core Lab at Mt Sinai Hospital, Toronto.
 Impaired fasting glucose (IFG), impaired glucose tolerance (IGT), and diabetes were categorized using the 2006 WHO criteria (6).

 NEFA composition was quantified using stored fasting serum samples from the baseline visit, which had been frozen at -70°C for 4-6 years and had not been exposed to any freeze-thaw cycles.
 Serum fatty acids have been documented to be stable at these temperatures for up to 10 years (7).
 A known amount of heptadecanoic acid (17:0) {{confirm}} was added to the serum as an internal standard prior to extracting total lipids according to the method of Folch (8).
-Each serum lipid fraction (NEFA, cholesteryl ester, phospholipid, and triacylglycerol) was isolated using thin layer chromatography, which were visualized under UV light after lightly spraying with 8-anilino-1-naphthalene sulfonic acid (0.1% wt/vol) and then converted to fatty acid methyl esters with 14% boron trifluoride in methanol at 100°C for 1 h.
+Each serum lipid fraction (NEFA, cholesteryl ester, phospholipid, and triacylglycerol) was isolated using thin layer chromatography; each fractionwas visualized under UV light after lightly spraying with 8-anilino-1-naphthalene sulfonic acid (0.1% wt/vol) and then converted to fatty acid methyl esters with 14% boron trifluoride in methanol at 100°C for 1 h.
 Fatty acid methyl esters were separated and quantified using a Varian-430 gas chromatograph (Varian, Lake Forest, CA, USA) equipped with a Varian Factor Four capillary column and a flame ionization detector, which were injected in splitless mode.
 Fatty acid concentrations (nmol/ml) were calculated by proportional comparison of gas chromatography peak areas to that of the internal standards (9,10).
 There were 22 fatty acids measured in the NEFA fraction.
-Given the diverse biology, as well as the complexity of the analyses, the other lipid fractions were split into separate reports (see {{pl and ce paper}} for the analysis of the phospholipid and cholesteryl ester fractions).
+Given the diverse biology, as well as the complexity of the analyses, findings for other lipid fractions in this cohort are reported separately (see {{pl and ce paper}} for the analysis of the phospholipid and cholesteryl ester fractions).

 Outcome variables

-Insulin sensitivity and beta-cell function indices were computed using the OGTT glucose and insulin.
+Insulin sensitivity and beta-cell function indices were computed using the OGTT glucose and insulin data.
 Insulin sensitivity was assessed using 1/HOMA-IR (1 divided by HOMA-IR) (11) and the Insulin Sensitivity Index (ISI) (12).
 HOMA-IR largely reflects hepatic insulin resistance, while ISI reflects whole-body insulin sensitivity (13).
 Beta-cell function was assessed using the Insulinogenic Index (14) over HOMA-IR (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2) (15).
-IGI/IR is a measure of the first phase insulin secretion while ISSI-2 is analogous to the disposition index.
+IGI/IR is a measure of the first phase insulin secretion while ISSI-2 is analogous to the disposition index (but using OGTT variables).
 Each index has been validated against gold standard measures (11,12,15).

 Anthropometrics and sociodemographics